General insurance - including motor vehicle, household, travel, sickness

 If you experience difficulties with your insurance company, first make sure that you have given them a reasonable chance to resolve your dispute, by using your insurer’s Internal Dispute Resolution (IDR) process.
 The General Insurance Code of Practice requires that all insurers have an IDR process in place.

-If you’re still experiencing problems, contact the Financial Ombudsman Service (FOS) which is a national Service that assists in resolving disputes between consumers and insurers or other financial service providers that are members of the Service.
+If you’re still experiencing problems, contact the Australian Financial Complaints Authority (AFCA) which is a national Service that assists in resolving disputes between consumers and insurers or other financial service providers that are members of the Service.
 The Service also helps resolve disputes between uninsured drivers and another person's insurance company in relation to motor vehicle property about any general insurance matters.

-The Financial Ombudsman Service (FOS) can help with some residential strata title policies, small policies and third-party motor vehicle disputes if you are uninsured (and the property damage is under $3000).
-The FOS does not have jurisdiction over workers compensation, compulsory third-party or home owners warranty matters.
+The Australian Financial Complaints Authority (AFCA) can help with some residential strata title policies, small policies and third-party motor vehicle disputes if you are uninsured (and the property damage is under $3000).
+The AFCA does not have jurisdiction over workers compensation, compulsory third-party or home owners warranty matters.

-Decisions of the FOS are not binding on the consumer, who may take legal or other steps to resolve the dispute.
+Decisions of the AFCA are not binding on the consumer, who may take legal or other steps to resolve the dispute.

-Contact the Financial Ombudsman Service for more information.
+Contact the Australian Financial Complaints Authority for more information.

 To avoid being underinsured in a worst-case scenario, check your cover each year when you renew or change your insurance.